Kerubi-5/convert-csv-to-md/README.md

 # CSV Batch Converter to Markdown Files
+This project was made to convert a csv file exported from a wordpress to markdown files

 ## Usage